Green-Software-Foundation/sci-otel/assembly/resources/research-note.md

 # Assembly Research Note

+## Overview

+The Software Carbon Intensity (SCI) specification, ISO/IEC 21031:2024, measures software carbon as a rate of emissions per unit of useful work:

+**SCI = (E x I + M) / R**

+where **E** is the energy the software uses, **I** the carbon intensity of the grid supplying it, **M** the embodied carbon of the hardware, and **R** the unit of useful work the score is expressed per.

+OpenTelemetry's semantic conventions are the shared vocabulary that makes telemetry mean the same thing everywhere.
+Today there is no agreed way to express SCI as native OpenTelemetry telemetry.

+The Assembly's task is to agree how each part of that formula should be represented in OpenTelemetry.
+The SCI methodology is fixed by the ISO standard; what is open is its representation, not its definition.
+Track A explains the specification in full for readers coming to it fresh.

 ## How to read this note

-All participants read the Shared Spine:

-* Read Track A if your background is OpenTelemetry rather than carbon measurement;
-* Read Track B if your background is carbon or sustainability measurement rather than OpenTelemetry.
-* Read both where applicable.
+All participants read the shared background.
+Read Track A if your background is OpenTelemetry rather than carbon measurement; read Track B if your background is carbon or sustainability measurement rather than OpenTelemetry.
+Read both where applicable.
 This note is reference material and is not part of the deliberation.

-## Shared Spine
+## Shared background

-### Source standard

-Software Carbon Intensity is published as an international standard, ISO/IEC 21031:2024.
-The standard is fixed.
-The Assembly decides how to represent SCI in OpenTelemetry, not whether to alter the definition or calculation of SCI.
-Track A summarises the standard itself.

 ### From this Assembly to OpenTelemetry: the three steps